piquel-fr/docs/api/email.md

 ### `PUT /email/{email}/share`

-Will share the email account with the user specified in the `user` query parameter.
-This parameter must exist or there will be an error.
+Will share the email account with the user specified in the required `user` query parameter.

 ### `DELETE /email/{email}/share`

-Will stop sharing the email account with the user specified in the `user` query parameter.
-This parameter must exist or there will be an error.
+Will stop sharing the email account with the user specified in the required `user` query parameter.